mclient − the MonetDB command-line tool

 mclient [ options ] [ file or database [ file ... ] ]

-MonetDB is a database management system that is developed from a main-memory perspective with use of a fully decomposed storage model, automatic index management, extensibility of data types and search accelerators, SQL- and JAQL- frontends.
+MonetDB is a database management system that is developed from a main-memory perspective with use of a fully decomposed storage model, automatic index management, extensibility of data types and search accelerators, and an SQL front end.

 If the −−statement=query (−s query) option is given, the query is executed.
 If any files are listed after the options, queries are read from the files and executed.
 The special filename − refers to standard input.
 Note that if there is both a −−statement option and filename arguments, the query given with −−statement is executed first.
 If no −−statement option is given and no files are specified on the command line, mclient reads queries from standard input.